Hazard Mitigation Planning

 Why Plan?

-U-Spatial @UMD conducts the hazard risk assessment for 100-year floods using the Hazus GIS tool.
+U-Spatial conducts the hazard risk assessment for 1% annual chance floods using the Hazus GIS tool.
 This tool enables communities of all sizes to predict estimated losses from floods and to measure the impact of various mitigation practices that might help reduce those losses.
-The Minnesota Homeland Security and Emergency Management office has determined that Hazus should play a critical role in Minnesota’s risk assessments, and therefore the 100-year flood hazard analysis was introduced in the 2010 plans.
-U-Spatial @UMD has also utilized Hazus for the 2010, 2014, and 2019 Minnesota Hazard Mitigation Plans.
+The Minnesota Homeland Security and Emergency Management (HSEM) office has determined that Hazus should play a critical role in Minnesota’s risk assessments, and therefore the 1 percent annual chance flood hazard analysis was introduced in the 2010 plans.
+U-Spatial has also utilized Hazus for every Minnesota State Hazard Mitigation Plan since 2010.

 Our Experience